Why do I need a website?

 Related: The Best Site To Advertise Rental Property: How TenantCloud Makes Your Listings Competitive

-And the biggest bonus you get - is a free property management system to manage your properties without spending too much time and money.
+And the biggest bonus you get - is a property management system to manage your properties without spending too much time and money.
 I see you want to start using it immediately, so I’m not going to take your time.
 Enjoy your new Landlord website :)